 As we walk with God, we can find strength in His presence, His promises, and His people.
-We can lean on Him in times of weakness and trust in His goodness and love.
+We can lean on Him in times of weakness, and trust in His goodness and love.
 With God’s strength, we can overcome any obstacle and continue on our journey with hope and faith.

 Comfort in times of distress